pietrobraione/tardis/README.md

 * sushi-lib: the [sushi-lib](https://github.com/pietrobraione/sushi-lib) submodule for the run-time library component of TARDIS; on the filesystem it is in the `runtime` subdirectory;
 * jbse: JBSE as a submodule; on the filesystem it is in the `jbse` subdirectory.

-A note: the recent versions of Eclipse have a regression that causes a spurious compilation error to be shown on the JBSE project, stating that the class java.lang.invoke.VarHandle is missing.
-While we figure out how to work around this regression (since the Eclipse guys are not yet fixing it) rely only on Gradle to build the project.

 #### Deploying TARDIS

 Deploying TARDIS outside the build environment to a target machine is tricky.
 The `gradlew build` command will produce a SUSHI-Lib jar `runtime/build/libs/sushi-lib-<VERSION>.jar`, the JBSE jars in `jbse/build/libs` (refer to the JBSE project's README file for more information on them), and a jar for the main TARDIS application `master/build/libs/tardis-master-<VERSION>.jar`.
 Moreover, it will copy all the dependencies of the SUSHI-Lib, JBSE and TARDIS projects in `runtime/deps`, `jbse/deps`, and `master/deps` respectively.
 You need to deploy all of them plus the native files (Z3).
 The build process will also produce an uber-jar `master/build/libs/tardis-master-<VERSION>-shaded.jar` containing all the runtime dependencies excluded EvoSuite, `tools.jar`, and the native files.
 Deploying based on the uber-jar is easier, but to our experience a setup based on the uber-jar is more crash-prone (on the other hand, using the uber-jar for JBSE is safe).